solarwinds/appoptics-apm-node/README.md

 The `appoptics-apm` module provides [AppOptics](https://www.appoptics.com/) instrumentation for Node.js.

 It supports most commonly used databases, frameworks, and packages automatically.
-An API allows anything to be instrumented.

-An [AppOptics](https://www.appoptics.com/) account is required to view metrics.
+An API (a.k.a Custom SDK) allows anything to be instrumented.
+An [AppOptics](https://www.appoptics.com) account is required to view traces & metrics.
-Accounts are [free](https://www.appoptics.com/free-apm-software) for development and testing use.
-For production usage a [free trial](https://www.appoptics.com/) is a great way to start.

 ## Dependencies